[WooCommerce] Migrating Existing Scheduled Orders to a New Site

 Step 2: Pause Site Processing

 Before migrating, pause your site processing.
 This will prevent any Scheduled Orders from processing while you migrate.
 When you resume site processing, any Scheduled Orders with a due or past Next Occurrence Date will process automatically.

 To pause processing, follow the steps outlined in this doc: How Do I Pause Site Processing?

 Step 3: Update your URL

-To migrate your QPilot instance (your Scheduled Orders) from one site to another, you will need to update the connected URL.
+To migrate your QPilot instance (and the attached Scheduled Orders) from one site to another, you will need to update the connected URL.
 You can do this by visiting your QPilot Merchant Center and selecting "Edit Site" from the site menu in the upper right of the QPilot Site's card.

 From the "General Settings" tab, paste the new site URL you want to be connected to QPilot and select "Update"